zenobi-us/zenobi-us/content/posts/2025-12-13-ai-assisted-project-scaffolding-with-persistent-memory.md

 So if you want to build something more complex than a landing page, you'll need a way to guide the llm with a consistent strategic plan.

 Every time I started a new session with an LLM to scaffold a project, I'd spend the first ten minutes re-explaining context.
 What we'd decided.
 What we'd tried.
 What didn't work.
-The model had no memory, and neither did I — not reliably, anyway.
+The model had no memory, and neither did I - not reliably, anyway.

 So I started writing things down.
 Not for me.
 For the agent.

 ## Who This Is For

-This pattern works anywhere you need to break complex work into chunks and iterate across multiple sessions—whether with an AI agent, a team, or both.
+This pattern works anywhere you need to break complex work into chunks and iterate across multiple sessions - whether with an AI agent, a team, or both.

 - **Researchers & Writers**: Cover deep, complex topics across a series of chat sessions without losing context or repeating yourself
 - **Story Writers**: Research and explore the behavioral nuances of characters across multiple conversations